Skip to Main Content

 About The Book

-Yet their personalities and choices were dramatically different.
-A vivacious extrovert, Jennie married Lord Randolph Churchill, rising politician and scion of a noble British family.
-Her deft social and political manoeuvrings helped not only her mercurial husband but, once she was widowed, her ambitious son, Winston.
+The vivacious Jennie married Lord Randolph Churchill, scion of a noble British family.
+Her deft social manoeuvrings helped not only her mercurial husband but also her ambitious son, Winston.
 By contrast, deeply conventional Sara Delano married a man as old as her father.
-But once widowed, she made Franklin, her only child, the focus of her existence.
-Thanks in large part to her financial support and to her guidance, Franklin acquired the skills he needed to become a successful politician.
+After her husband's death, she made Franklin, her only child, the focus of her existence.
+It was her guidance and financial support that helped him become a successful politician.

 About The Author